cdmgtri/niem-toolbox-archive/README.md

 **Search**

 - [ ] Search terms in any order
-- [ ] Use tabs to allow for multiple searches and/or data pages at the same time
-  - [ ] New tab as new search instance
-  - [ ] Open in tab for component link clicks - *if route includes search, open tab*
-- [ ] Extra panel option for large displays
 - [ ] Advanced search
   - [ ] Context search for extensions and roles (e.g., Arrest Date, Victim first name)
   - [ ] Term filter